 After graduating from Brown University, his first job was as a sales representative in academic publishing.
 He soon began work as a marketing manager and then editor

 for HarperCollins.
 As his interests moved to trade publishing, he became an executive

 editor at Prentice Hall for business books.
 While at P-Hall, John enjoyed working with such authors as Henry Mintzberg,

 Philip Kotler and Jim Collins and acquired Mr.Collins' first book Beyond Entrepreneurship.

 In 1991 he decided to become a literary agent to work more closely with writers.
 Throughout his career as an editor and agent, John has successfully negotiated over 700 publishing agreements.

 "I probably would not have secured a deal for Rebuilding Empires in such a short period of time without attending the Pitch Slam.
 Of the eight agents I met, all wanted a full book proposal.
 Three eventually wanted to represent me.
-The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor.
-The value of Pitch Slam is not just finding an agent but finding the right one, who can really advocate for you and your work."
+The agent I selected, John Willig, not only won me a contract with Palgrave Macmillan, but proved to be an indispensable ally and advisor."

 —Thomas Lee, Writers Digest Conference Pitch Slam Attendee

 We work worldwide with a great group of publishing professionals.
 Our scouts and clients are now based across the U.S. and around the world.
 Our clients work in many countries including Japan, Singapore, Canada, Germany, U.K., New Zealand, and China.